 This means writing about cost and who is a bad fit for your service.
 While this might turn some people away, the leads who you attract will be more educated and qualified to move forward in the sales process.

-Content marketing can be a wise investment for any company looking to build strong connections with its potential customers — and you should always get started by thinking about your customers' needs.
+Inbound marketing can be a wise investment for any company looking to build strong connections with its potential customers — and you should always get started by thinking about your customers' needs.
 What are they typing into Google right now that could lead them to your site?

-While the principles of content marketing might be simple, the execution takes determination and effort.
+While the principles of content creation might be simple, the execution takes determination and effort.
 Bring on the right team members so you can publish content at a steady cadence (we recommend two to three articles per week), and give them the resources they need to produce, publish, optimize, and track their content.